rooch-network/rooch/crates/rooch/src/commands/da/README.md

 ### exec

-Execute tx list with state root verification(compare with Rooch Network).
+Execute tx list with state root verification(compare with Rooch Network Mainnet/Testnet).
 It's a tool built for verification at development stage, not a full feature tool for sync states in production.

+Features includes:

+1. Execute tx list from segment dir and saving changes locally
+2. Compare state root with Rooch Network Mainnet/Testnet by tx_order:state_root list file
+3. We could collect performance data in execution process by tuning tools like `perf` if needed

 #### Prepare tx_order:state_root list file